AWP 2023: March 8–11

 Series: 21st Century EssaysMacheteLatinographix

-What she’s looking for: “I’m actively seeking books of nonfiction and fiction for our Mad Creek book series as well as for our general Mad Creek list.
+What she’s looking for: “I’m actively seeking books of nonfiction for our Mad Creek book series.
 I’m especially interested in manuscripts that complicate notions of or explore new ideas around identity, family, culture, borders, race, religion, history, gender, neurodiversity, and the Midwest.
-I welcome all forms of nonfiction (essay, memoir, reportage, literary journalism, short shorts, to name just a few); novels and short stories; and graphic novels/memoirs (for our Latinographix series).”
+I welcome all forms of nonfiction (essay, memoir, reportage, literary journalism, short shorts, to name just a few) and graphic novels/memoirs (for our Latinographix series).”

 If you are unable to connect with her at AWP, email queries are welcome, but all materials should come through our Submittable account.